EIS-ITS/vss-cli/README.md

 ## Auto-completion (WIP)

-As described above you can use source <(hass-cli completion zsh) to quickly and easy enable auto completion.
+As described above you can use `source <(vss-cli completion zsh)` to quickly and easy enable auto completion.
 If you do it from your .bashrc or .zshrc its recommend to use the form below as that does not trigger a run of hass-cli itself.

 For zsh: